radian-software/selectrum/README.md

-It is worth noting the new [Fido mode](https://github.com/emacs-mirror/emacs/commit/213643a890913f10bac710ca8537e8b1125941d6) which will be included in Emacs 28.
-It is basically a combination of IDO with Icomplete, and as such does not offer solutions to the problems outlined in the above sections.
+It is worth noting the new [Fido mode](https://github.com/emacs-mirror/emacs/commit/213643a890913f10bac710ca8537e8b1125941d6) which will be included in Emacs 27.
+It is basically a variation of Icomplete that behaves more like Ido.
+As such, Fido mode does not offer solutions to the problems outlined in the above sections.

 ### Why not Icicles?